Bald sculpin: Taxonomy

 The bald sculpin was first formally described as Blennicottus recalvus in 1899 by the American ichthyologist Arthur White Greeley, with its type locality given as Pacific Grove, California.
 The bald sculpin is classified within the subgenus Blennicottus, which was proposed by Theodore Gill in 1861 and is the clade of round headed species within the genus Clinocottus, these species seemingly not being the closest relatives of the two sharp snouted species.
-The specific name, recalvus, means “bald in front”, an allusion to the absence of cirri between the eyes and their sparseness on the crown.
+The specific name, recalvus, means "bald in front", an allusion to the absence of cirri between the eyes and their sparseness on the crown.

 Description

 The bald sculpin has a large, depressed, flattened, and broad head with an elongated, tapering body.
 The head and body have light to dark brown speckles with paler reddish and white mottles.
-The large eyes are positioned on the top pf the head and the large wide mouth is equipped with many small teeth.
+The large eyes are positioned on the top of the head and the large wide mouth is equipped with many small teeth.
 The dorsal fins are supported by 8 or 9 spines and between 14 and 17 soft rays while the anal fin has between 10 and 13 soft rays.
 The pelvic fins each have a single spine and 3 rays.
 The maximum published total length for this species is 13 cm.